Grooming Difficult Dogs: Sedation or Behavior Modification?

 These calming aids may not work for the grooming session at the groomer, but they might work with behavior modification you can start at home and at your own pace.
 Let's take a look at how I work on fractious dogs to make grooming more acceptable.

 How to Brush a Dog Who Hates to Be Brushed

 My behavior modification protocol for dogs anxious of being groomed entails 3 steps:

 - counter conditioning

 We already saw the calming aids, so now let's move on to the process of getting a dog used to be groomed and even enjoying it on top of that.
 But first let's look at some basic facts;

-When drugs do not work, it's most likely because your dog's anxiety is very high -(try taking benadryl if you are terrified of heights, it won't work) When your dog's anxiety is very high it means your dog is over threshold.
+When drugs do not work, it's most likely because your dog's anxiety is very high -(try taking Benadryl if you are terrified of heights, it won't work) When your dog's anxiety is very high it means your dog is over threshold.
 In other words, he is so anxious he may be panicky, panting, unable to take treats, thinking about fleeing or fighting (biting).
-Here is an article about dogs being over threshold: Understanding Dog Threshold
+Your dog may be over his threshold level.

 Now let's move on to the other components to change behavior.
 Desensitization: this is a process where you make fear less intense in your dog through very, very gradual exposure.
 Please read this guide to learn more how this process works: Dog Desensitization

 The process of desensitization does not typically work too well, unless you boost with another method of behavior modification known as counterconditioning.
 Basically, this process entails, changing your dog's emotional response towards grooming.
 If say, your dog is scared of the brush and the sight of it makes him shake, then you will make him love the brush, and the sight of it may make him happy.
 Here is how this process works: Dog Counter-Conditioning